 If you have an unpainted surface, either bare metal, plastic, rubber, etc., APPLY PRIMER!
 Primer is made to stick to unpainted surfaces and paint is designed to stick to primer!
 Primer can also be used to fill small imperfections in the surface.
 Our primer works on all surfaces.
 Do NOT use enamel primer!

 Clean the area of all dust with a tack rag and apply primer to the unpainted surfaces.
 Let the primer dry thoroughly before applying the color coat.
 You can let it dry overnight for best results.
 If the primer is rough, use the rubbing compound (cutting creme) to smooth the surface.
-If you sand the scratch, the sandpaper will dull the surface so you do not want to do this.
+You can wetsand the primer with 1000 grit to smooth it out, but be careful of dulling the surrounding surface.

 Applying the Basecoat